idc9/py_jive/README.rst

 Overview
 ========

-Angle based Joint and Individual Variation Explained (AJIVE) is a dimensionality reduction algorithm for the multi-block setting i.e. K different data matrices, with the same set of observations and (possibly) different numbers of variables. **AJIVE finds joint modes of variation which are common to all K data blocks as well as modes of *individual* variation which are specific to each block.** For a detailed discussion of AJIVE see `Angle-Based Joint and Individual Variation Explained`_.
+**jive** is a data analysis package for high-dimensional, multi-block (or multi-view) data.
+The multi-block data setting mean two or more data matrices with a fixed set of observations (e.g. patients) and multiple sets of features (e.g. clinical features and gene expression data).

-An R version of this package can be found `here`_.
+The primary algorithm in this package is Angle based Joint and Individual Variation Explained (AJIVE) which is a data integration/feature extraction algorithm. **AJIVE finds joint modes of variation which are common to all K data blocks as well as modes of *individual* variation which are specific to each block.** For a detailed discussion of AJIVE see `Angle-Based Joint and Individual Variation Explained`_.
+An R version of AJIVE can be found `here`_.

 Installation
 ============
-To install use pip (warning: not yet updated to newest version):
+To install use pip:

 ::